According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

 Toxic leadership comes from incorporating bad leadership traits, like those above.
 It can be easy to identify, but leaders will often be able to manipulate their way out of repercussions.

-These destructive behaviours are a sure fire way to create job dissatisfaction, low productivity and a high staff turnover.
+These destructive behaviors are a surefire way to create job dissatisfaction, low productivity, and a high staff turnover.

 Leaders will make choices based on their own opinions, rather than what might be best for the business, and avoid asking for advice from anyone else.